caoimheD/gameofhangman/README.md

 For both instances of winning and losing, the player is asked if they want to play again.
 They can input y for yes and n for no.

+## Data model

+A class called CategoryChoice was used in this game, which has 3 different instances (one for each category).
+The class has a property of self.category and a method of category_selection, which determines the category to display based on the input of the player.
+It also displays a message on the terminal to confirm this with the player.

+## Data validation

 ## Testing

 Testing was mainly conducted through the gitpod terminal; as each feature was implemented, the program was run in the terminal and the feature was tested.
 If it did not work as intended, the code was then worked on again.